John Paul Stevens: Personal life

 Stevens married Elizabeth Sheeren in 1942.
 He was on the high court when the couple divorced thirty-seven years later in 1979.
 Later that same year, he married Maryan Simon; they remained married until her death in 2015.
 Stevens had four children, two of whom predeceased him.
 Stevens was a Protestant, and upon his retirement, the Supreme Court had no Protestant members for the first time in its history.
 He was one of only two Supreme Court justices who divorced while on the Court—the first was William O. Douglas, whom he coincidentally succeeded as an associate justice.

 Stevens was also an avid bridge player and belonged to the Pompano Duplicate Bridge Club Florida.
+Stevens was a private pilot who owned and flew a Cessna 172 with the registration number N1688F for almost two decades.

 Death

-Stevens died at the age of 99 from complications of a stroke in Fort Lauderdale, Florida, on July 16, 2019.
+On July 16, 2019, Stevens died at the age of 99 at a hospital in Fort Lauderdale, Florida, from complications of a stroke.
 He received hospice care and was with his two surviving children, Elizabeth and Susan, when he died.

-In addition to his two daughters, Stevens was survived by 9 grandchildren and 13 great-grandchildren.
-He lay in repose at the Supreme Court on July 22, 2019 before a planned burial at Arlington National Cemetery on July 23, 2019.
+He lay in repose at the Supreme Court on July 22, 2019 before a planned burial at Arlington National Cemetery the following day.
 The service was attended by all the justices on the court, as well as retired justices Anthony Kennedy and David Souter.
 President Donald Trump ordered flags to fly at half-staff as a mark of respect on Tuesday, July 23, until sundown.